IAmPythagoras/FFXIV-Combat-Simulator/README.md

 You can read this PDF [BiS_Solver_Algorithm_Documentation.pdf](https://github.com/IAmPythagoras/FFXIV-Combat-Simulator/files/12580553/BiS_Solver_Algorithm_Documentation.pdf) if you are interested in its functionning.

+# Rotation BiS Solver

+As of ffxivcalc version 0.8.00, this library now has a built in rotation BiS solver.
+You can use the ffxivcalclayout.py in order to experiment with it.

+You can read this PDF [BiS_Solver_Algorithm_Documentation.pdf](https://github.com/IAmPythagoras/FFXIV-Combat-Simulator/files/12580553/BiS_Solver_Algorithm_Documentation.pdf) if you are interested in its functionning.

+You can read about the experimental results of this solver here : https://github.com/IAmPythagoras/FFXIV-Combat-Simulator/blob/main/ffxivcalc/GearSolver/BiSAlgorithmResults.txt

 # Discord bot):
 DISCORD BOT IS CURRENTLY OFFLINE.
 WILL UPDATE HERE WHEN IT IS AVAILABLE I made a disbord bot that uses the python library ffxivcalc in order to simulate fights.
 Feel free to install it using the link below.
 As of now, the main bot commands are :